chiawase/chi-11ty/README.md

 ## Changelog

 > not really sure if i'll maintain this, but I'll write it here for my visibility lol
+## 28 Apr 2025
+- fixed how permalinks appear for posts with no titles (within `blog/` mostly)
+- also added the date when posts within `archives/` since i have a lot of duplicate "titles"  there
+- cleaned up some duplicate entries in my `archives/` that were messing with my permalinks

 ### 23 Apr 2025
 - add [Stuff I Use](https://chisenires.design/stuff-i-use/) page
 - modified the Blog list so I can show posts without titles